 A level 3 will result in expulsion from the school and the school district.
-The Liberty Common School reserves the right to place the student at any level at any point according to the severity of the offense.
+West Ridge Academy reserves the right to place the student at any level at any point according to the severity of the offense.

 Step 1, Initial suspension